top of page

 THE NICHOLS LAB

-Electrocatalysis • Bio-inspired Design • Mechanisms • Spectroscopy
+Electrocatalysis • Inorganic Chemistry • Mechanisms • Spectroscopy

 RESEARCH AREAS

-Our interests lie in preparing and interrogating molecular and interfacial electrocatalysts for sustainable energy applications.
-We draw conceptual inspiration from enzyme active sites to target design of efficient, selective, and tunable catalysts.
+We are an inorganic research group with interests in the preparation and interrogation of molecular and interfacial electrocatalysts for sustainable energy applications.
+We draw conceptual inspiration from enzyme active sites to design efficient, selective, and tunable synthetic catalysts.
 We use cyclic voltammetry, spectroelectrochemistry, time-resolved FT-IR spectroscopy, and SEIRA spectroscopy to gain a deeper understanding of relevant governing parameters and mechanisms.

 Click on the sections below to learn more, or visit our Research page: